colah/ByronTrialNotes/day9.md

   * No.
 * Unusual in such a serious case?
   * Yes.
-* No further contact unil the interview?
+* No further contact until the interview?
   * Yes.
 * When did the interview commence?
   * 12:20